Northern Ireland First Minister Paul Givan quits in Brexit protocol protest

 The move by the Lagan Valley MLA is part of the DUP’s escalating protest strategy against Brexit’s Northern Ireland Protocol.

-Mr Givan said the protocol had undermined a cornerstone of powersharing in Northern Ireland – governance with the consent of both nationalists and unionists.
+Mr Givan said the protocol, which has created trade barriers between Northern Ireland and the rest of the UK, had undermined a cornerstone of powersharing in the region – governance with the consent of both nationalists and unionists.

-“Today marks the end of what has been the privilege of my lifetime – to serve as the First Minister of Northern Ireland,” Mr Givan said as he announced his resignation at a Belfast hotel.
+“Today marks the end of what has been the privilege of my lifetime – to serve as the First Minister of Northern Ireland,” said Mr Givan, who was appointed to the role last summer.

 “When I first entered the Assembly 12 years ago, I never expected to have the opportunity to lead the Government and serve the people of Northern Ireland as First Minister.”